2011 Hackleburg–Phil Campbell tornado: Peak intensity, Mount Hope to Trinity

 Past Mount Hope, the tornado weakened to EF3 strength.
 More trees were found snapped and twisted before the tornado reached SR 24.
 At this location, four chicken houses were completely destroyed with much of the debris wrapped around debarked trees.
 TVA high voltage power line trusses were also destroyed at this location.
 The tornado continued northeast at EF3 strength as it struck Langtown, where multiple homes lost their roofs or had only interior walls left standing, and a gas station and a store sustained significant damage.

 The tornado re-intensified to high-end EF4 strength as it passed northwest of Moulton and Trinity, completely destroying multiple homes and mobile homes.
 Several cars were tossed into fields and wrapped around debarked trees along County Road 291 and 292.
 Tree and mobile home damage continued along County Roads 217 and 222, where a handful of large high voltage TVA power poles were destroyed, cutting off electricity delivery from Browns Ferry Nuclear Power Plant.
 EF4 damage continued northeast towards SR 20, where a restaurant was completely destroyed and two single-family houses were significantly damaged.
 A total of 14 people were killed in Lawrence County.
 Tree damage continued into extreme northwestern Morgan County.

 The tornado continued a short stretch through the northwest corner of Morgan County, crossing Wheeler Lake, and into Limestone County, coming within approximately 2 mi of Browns Ferry Nuclear Power Plant and toppling nearly a dozen high voltage power lines in Limestone County, snapping concrete power poles at their bases.
 These power lines delivered electricity from Browns Ferry Nuclear Power Plant, and without the outlet, the plant had to be shut down.
 The tornado continued towards the small community of Tanner.

-Tanner, Limestone County, and Harvest
+Tanner, Limestone County, Harvest and dissipation

 Tanner experienced a large swath of EF4 damage and a narrow corridor of "high-end EF4 to near-EF5 damage".
 The storm completely swept away several well-constructed homes with anchor bolting.
 One home was scattered over 300 yd with large items carried completely away.
 Intense ground scarring occurred in this area.
 The storm also tossed a large cargo container approximately 600 yards and carried several cars airborne for hundreds of yards.
 Several homes, a mobile home park, and a church that were destroyed by the 1974 Tanner tornadoes and later rebuilt, were destroyed once again by this tornado.